pthoor/BlogPosts/thoor-tech/content/blog/rdp-honeypot-ms-sentinel-workbook/index.md

 I haven't taken the cost in to account for these two alternatives but feel that alternative 1 is more for testing and alternative 2 for production.

 * Alternative 1: Use PowerShell script and Log Analytics Custom Log with Custom Tables
-* Alternative 2: Use Azure Monitor, Log Analytics Agent, Change? to send data directly to Log Analytics
+* Alternative 2: Defender for Servers to send data directly to Log Analytics

 ## Alternative 1